The New Pope: Plot

 The New Pope opens with Pope Pius XIII still in a coma, revered as a living saint by a growing cult of followers.
-Amid concerns that his sainthood could spark dangerous idolatry, Vatican Secretary Voiello manipulates the papal conclave to elect a malleable, Franciscan-inspired candidate: Cardinal Viglietti, who becomes Pope Francis II.
-However, Viglietti quickly asserts himself with sweeping, radical reforms—redistributing church wealth and welcoming refugees—which alarm the conservative cardinals.
+Amid concerns that this reverence could spark dangerous idolatry, Cardinal Secretary of State Voiello insists on a conclave to elect a new Pope, and schemes to elect a malleable, Franciscan-inspired candidate: Cardinal Viglietti, who becomes Pope Francis II.
+However, Francis II quickly asserts himself with sweeping, radical reforms—redistributing church wealth and welcoming refugees—which alarm the conservative cardinals.
 His sudden death, likely an assassination orchestrated by the scheming Bauer, leaves the church in turmoil.
 Meanwhile, the cardinals seek a safer, centrist replacement: Sir John Brannox, an aristocratic theologian famed for his work The Middle Way.
 As they court him at his English estate, Brannox’s psychological fragility and deep guilt over his twin brother’s death begin to emerge, yet he ultimately agrees to take the papacy as John Paul III.

 As John Paul III assumes his role, he is quickly entangled in the Vatican's political games.
 His attempts to modernize the Church—including proposals for marriage equality within the clergy—are both applauded and manipulated by factions such as Cardinal Spalletta, who uses blackmail to ascend to power.
 Voiello, sensing danger, resigns after strategically consolidating his influence one last time.
 The undercurrents of corruption run deep: Sofia uncovers a sex scandal implicating her husband and other senior officials, and Esther descends into sex work to survive, even striking an unsettling arrangement with a wealthy family.
 Meanwhile, the Pope's inner world begins to unravel; haunted by his past drug addiction and plagiarized legacy, he teeters between visionary ideals and personal collapse.
 As terror threats loom and the Church's political maneuvering intensifies, Pius XIII's mythic presence lingers—soon to reemerge.

 Pius XIII miraculously awakens, recovering in secret while John Paul III suffers a personal and spiritual breakdown triggered by a terror attack.
 Tensions rise as Esther's faction of idolaters splinters, some believing Pius to be dead.
 The Church faces increasing pressure from both internal blackmailers and external threats, leading to a brutal power reckoning.
 Voiello returns as Secretary of State, orchestrating the fall of corrupt allies and restoring order with ruthless efficiency.
 The climax centers on a school hostage crisis, initially blamed on Islamic extremists, but later revealed to be the work of Pius XIII's fanatical devotees—including Esther herself.
 After resolving the crisis and delivering a final sermon praising moderation, Pius XIII dies in front of the faithful.
 His legacy, forged in contradiction and holiness, gives way to Voiello's own papacy, as various characters find closure: Sister Caterina reunites with Faisal, Esther's child is adopted, and the retired John Paul III finally reconciles with his family.
 The series closes as faith, power, and humanity converge in bittersweet resolution.